Unholy Rollers

 The Unholy Rollers is a 1972 American action comedy film directed by Vernon Zimmerman and starring Claudia Jennings.

+The film focuses on a team of roller derby skaters whose members are hostile to each other.

 Plot

-Karen wants more action out of life and quits her job at the cannery to become a skater in the roller derby.
+Karen Walker wants more action out of life and quits her job at the cannery to become a skater in the roller derby.
 She encounters friction from the other skaters—especially Mickey, the current star of the team.
 Karen proves herself a feisty competitor but refuses to be a team player.
-As she skates her way to stardom, she incurs the wrath of jealous team members and the owner of the team.
+As she skates her way to stardom, she incurs the wrath of jealous team members and Stern, the owner of the team.